hnxals/computer-graphics/README.md

 the assignment of computer graphics

 The Lab1 folder actually includes 5 labs.
+The lab taught me how the computer graphics API works.
+We cannot use any existing opengl API other than the drawline in all the labs.

 1. Lab 1 needs us to read nodes in .d file, then use drawline api to draw the shape of model.